 I am going to be checking SSL certificates of servers on the internet and a few internal ones on the same network, and I have a server in mind which has access to both

 - Before we can get this working, we need to install the agent.
-Previously this was the EP OPS agent, but the latest release (8.1 and possibly earlier releases) support the Telegraf agent for remote scripting which can be installed, uninstalled and upgraded directly from vROps.
+Previously this was the EP OPS agent, but the latest release (8.1 and possibly earlier releases) supports the Telegraf agent for remote scripting which can be installed, uninstalled and upgraded directly from vROps.